 November 16, 2020

 To the average consumer, a walkie-talkie might as well work on the same frequencies an AM/FM radio does.
 To GMRS (General Mobile Radio Service) and two-way radio purists, that could not be further from the truth.
 Since GMRS requires an FCC license and call sign, many two-way radio users restrict themselves to the lower power FRS channels that can be used by the general public.
-But did you know that those channels don't even scratch the surface of the range capabilities of GMRS radios?
+What are GMRS repeater channels?
+Did you know that these channels don't even scratch the surface of the range capabilities of GMRS radios?

 GMRS repeater channels access the extensive national network of repeater towers and can greatly increase the range of a GMRS radio, no matter the wattage.
 Repeater towers act as both a radio receiver and transmitter, receiving low powered signals and then blasting them out with even more power and covering longer distances without degradation of the origin signal, allowing users to communicate clearly while miles apart.